Flood Zones & How They Affect Insurance

 Which flood zones require insurance?

-If your home is located in a zone beginning with the letters A or V, you're required to purchase flood insurance.
+If your home is in a zone beginning with the letter A or V, most of the time you must buy flood insurance.

 Flood zone